-LOCATION: The site is located on and near the Village of New Athens Levee District.
-The proposed work is on the riverside of the levee and follows the alignment near the approximate coordinates 38°19'49.19"N, 89°52'26.77"W in the Village of New Athens, Illinois (St. Clair County, Illinois).
+LOCATION: The site is located adjacent to the North Alexander Drainage and Levee District, part of the Big Five Levee System.
+The proposed work is on the riverside of the levee and near the approximate coordinates 38°19'49.19"N, 89°52'26.77"W in Alexander County, IL.